mwarning/KadNode/misc/manpage.md

   * `--dht-isolation-prefix` *prefix*
     Only peer with nodes that use the same prefix (base16).
-    This allows an isolated swarm of selected nodes.
+    This allows an isolated DHT swarm of nodes.

   * `--fwd-disable`
     Disable UPnP/NAT-PMP to forward router ports.